ghanshyamverma4654/Commands-for-Linux/Embedding---API.md

 ##Embedding Ace

 Ace can be easily embedded into any existing web page.
-The Ace git repository ships with a pre-packaged version of Ace inside of the build directory.
-The same packaged files are also available as a separate download.
-Simply copy the contents of the src subdirectory somewhere into your project and take a look at the included demos of how to use Ace.
+You can either use one of pre-packaged versions of [ace](https://github.com/ajaxorg/ace-builds/) (just copy one of `src*` subdirectories somewhere into your project), or use requireJS to load contents of [lib/ace](https://github.com/ajaxorg/ace/tree/master/lib/ace) as `ace`
+Also take a look at the one of [included](https://github.com/ajaxorg/ace-builds/blob/master/editor.html) [demos](https://github.com/ajaxorg/ace/blob/master/demo/kitchen-sink/demo.js) of how to use Ace.

 The easiest version is simply: